 I visit my bags every day and they seem to appreciate the extra care.
 Try not to move them too much and keep a keen eye out for mycelial growth and contaminants.
 Separate any bags that appear in ill health and place them in hospital.
 I VERY RARELY throw away bags!
 Shiitake is a strong culture, and if small spot contaminants appear on the substrate, the bags are removed to my garden.
 I harvest one or two flushes, right in between my beans and lettuce.
 Get to the mushrooms before they open their caps or you may have insects to contend with.

 Remove the now browned logs from the plastic bags.
 Care for them daily, by giving them a quick mist spray, and inspecting the surface for any contamination.
 After the water spray the logs need to dry out again.
-Take care, not to over water in this phase.
-Once the logs have their browned barky exterior, I soak them for 2 hours, completely submerged in water, add a cap of bleach to the water as well.
-The logs are now removed from the water and placed in my grow room (Be careful, they can still break from the weight of the water it consumed), keep the humidity low for the first two days after the soak and make sure there are plenty of air flow.
-The exterior bark of the shiitake logs needs to dry off first, if kept wet at this time, you will get trichoderma infections (green mold), that may spoil big parts of your log.
+Take care not to over water in this phase.
+Once the logs have their browned barky exterior I soak them for 2 hours, completely submerged in water, with a cap of bleach added to the water as well.
+The logs are now removed from the water and placed in my grow room (be careful, they can still break from the weight of the water it consumed).
+Keep the humidity low for the first two days after the soak and make sure there is plenty of air flow.
+The exterior bark of the Shiitake logs needs to dry off first, if kept wet at this time, you will get trichoderma infections (green mold) that may spoil big parts of your log.
 After the two days dry off time, you can start twice daily spraying your logs with a hand misting nozzle on your watering hose.
 Keep the room humidity above 80%, but allow it to drop to 70% daily.
 3 – 7 days after soaking your logs you will start noticing the first pins forming.
-At this time, water the logs, but avoid spraying water on the caps, as this may spoil future produce.
+At this time water the logs, but avoid spraying water on the caps, as this may spoil future produce.
 If your caps get cracks in, your humidity is too low in your room, and if you get brown spots or center black spots in the stems, you have too much water around your mushrooms.

 Harvest, Dry and Soak

-After harvesting a flush of mushroom, dry out the logs for 7 – 10 days before resoaking the them, and place them back in your grow room.
+After harvesting a flush of mushroom dry out the logs for 7 – 10 days before re-soaking them and place them back in your grow room.
 You should get up to 5 flushes from each log.